-If you’re done with energy for now, you can release it.
+When you’re done with energy, you can release it.

 This is optional.
 Most of the time, it’s completely OK to keep the energy you build in your body.
 Occasionally, depending on the particulars of the energy you built, holding excess energy can lead to a headache, difficulty focusing, or just feeling off.
-Most of my students retain the energy in their body after practicing, and only release it if they feel off later.
+But most of my students like the feeling of energy and retain the energy after practicing, only releasing it on the rare occasions when they have those side effects.

 To release energy, use the same visualization you used to build the energy, just in reverse: Visualize the energy going down into the earth (often called “grounding”), up into the sky, fading inside your body, or otherwise leaving.
 Whatever feels most natural to you.

 You’ll know you’re done when the feeling of energy in your body subsides.
 If you’re not sure, just trust your intuition.
 This is an optional step, so if you don’t completely release the energy, that’s OK.